sebastianschnock/calculator/README.md

 To avoid typical floating point arithmetics phenomenas (eg: 0.1 + 0.2 => 0.30000000000000004) the float precision is fixed to 10 digits (can be configured in ```config.js```).
 Please don't do rocket science with this calculator!

 # Todo
+- favicon
+- clear on number when no operator is in front
+- keyboard input
 - support for parentheses
 - minify
 - documentation of format (eg white-spaces)